ErikBoesen/gimp-web/content/news/2017-12-XX GIMP 2.9.8 Released/index.md

 images we tried this on.
 We expect to make further use of babl for doing color transforms once the library supports ICC profiles based on lookup tables.

+## Wayland support

+While we already had the screenshot plug-in working under GNOME/Wayland, we now implemented screenshots for KDE/Wayland.

+The Color Picker widget will now also work in KDE/Wayland.
+There is no color-picking interface in GNOME yet for Wayland, so as a workaround, color picking will only work inside GIMP windows for this platform.

+Color-picked and screenshot pixels are not color-managed yet in Wayland.

 ## Paste in Place

 Michael Natterer implemented another small feature request from a user who